diepes/Debug-Container/README.md

 # Debug-Container

-Container based on Debian with debug tools added.
+Container based on Debian with debug tools added. (--platform=linux/amd64)

+- aws-cli
+- rust + cargo

 ## To attach the container to running k8s pod to debug

-* Requires k8s > 2.24 (2021)
+- Requires k8s > 2.24 (2021)

  1. Get the name of the pod and the container in the pod to attach to
  2. POD_NAME="debug"